 Use of electronically-delivered route and departure clearances

 A DCL is similar to the so-called "pre-departure clearance (PDC)", and the terms are interchangeable for VATSIM purposes.
 The main difference in the real world is that a PDC requires a CPDLC connection and is usually pushed automatically, whereas a DCL is manually requested via ACARS.
+VATSIM aircraft are not required to be equipped with CPDLC/ACARS to receive DCL; it will be displayed in the pilot client, not the aircraft display.

 In VATSIM, and the vatSys controller client where PDC is integrated, the term "PDC" is used exclusively; therefore, this material does likewise.